keltoskytoi/Multispectral_Image_Processing/README.md

 For the installation of R, RStudio and the packages needed to complete this project please see the wiki!

-The .R files are to be treated in the folliwng oder:
+The .R files are to be treated in the following oder:

 #### 00_install_packages.R